Vladka Meed

 Vladka Meed (born Feigele Peltel, December 29, 1921 – November 21, 2012) was a member of Jewish resistance in Poland who famously smuggled dynamite into the Warsaw Ghetto, and also helped children escape out of the Ghetto.

 Early life

 Meed was born in Praga, a district of Warsaw, Poland to Hanna Peltel (née Antosiewicz) and Shlomo Peltel.
 Her mother ran a haberdashery store, and her father worked in a leather factory.
 Meed was the oldest child; she had two siblings, sister Henia and brother Chaim.

 At 14, she joined Jewish Labor Bund and in 1942 the Jewish Combat Organization.
 Vladka's father's died before and then her mother, brother, and sister died in Treblinka extermination camp.
 She was spared when they were taken because she worked in a German factory and had papers to show the Nazis when they raided her town.
 Vladka and her future husband Benjamin Meed pretended to be Aryans and helped organize the Warsaw Ghetto Uprising.
-They married in 1945 and survived both the Holocaust and World War II.
+After the final destruction of the Warsaw ghetto, Meed was active in the Jewish underground movement (the Jewish Coordinating Committee) which supported Jews survive in Warsaw and its surroundings.
+Using a false identity, she traveled with forged permits to bring financial and emotional aid to hiding Jews, deliver fake documents, etc. Meed and Benjamin married in 1945 and survived both the Holocaust and World War II.
 They arrived in the US in 1946 with $8 between them.